mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 Brief encounters in the oceans of Gateway Icebergs:
 The area ahead is blocked by icebergs calving from the
 north polar cap.
-The PCs will have to go through
-(risking being trapped) or round them (adding to their
+The PCs will have to go through (risking being trapped) or round them (adding to their
 journey time) to get to their destination.
 ```
 ```
-Blipperfish: The sub is surrounded by a shoal of blue-
-green fish, each emitting high-pitched chirps as a
+Blipperfish: The sub is surrounded by a shoal of blue-green fish, each emitting high-pitched chirps as a
 mating signal.
 The resulting cacophony is blinding the
 sub's passive and active sonar, and vision is also
 impaired.
 The PCs will have to stop dead and wait for